Order of Saints Maurice and Lazarus: Amalgamation (1572)

-The Order of Saint Maurice was established in 1434 by Amedeo VIII of Savoy, during his stay in the Ripaglia hermitage near Thonon, named after Saint Maurice of the Theban Legion.
-From its beginning, it was a military order.
-The order declined, but in 1572 was reestablished by Pope Pius V at the instigation of the then-Duke of Savoy.

-Order of Saints Maurice and Lazarus (1572)

 In 1572, Pope Gregory XIII united the Order of Saint Lazarus in perpetuity with the Crown of Savoy.
-Emmanuel Philibert, Duke of Savoy, merged it with the Savoyan Order of Saint Maurice, and thenceforth the title of Grand Master of the Order of Saints Maurice and Lazarus was hereditary in that house.
-The pope gave him authority over the vacant commanderies everywhere, except in the states of the King of Spain, I. e. the Kingdoms of Naples, Sicily and Sardinia and the Duchy of Milan.
-In England and Germany, these commanderies were suppressed by the Protestant reformation.
+Duke Emmanuel Philibert merged it with the Order of Saint Maurice, making the Grand Mastership hereditary in the House of Savoy.
+The Pope granted the Duke authority over vacant commanderies globally, with the exception of those in the states of the King of Spain (the Kingdoms of Naples, Sicily, Sardinia, and the Duchy of Milan).
+In England and Germany, these commanderies were suppressed by the Protestant Reformation.